nexmo-community/deskmo/README.md

 * [Part 2: Text-To-Speech calls with Laravel and Nexmo](https://laravel-news.com/text-speech-calls-laravel-nexmo)
 * [Part 3: Real-time messaging with Nexmo and Laravel](https://laravel-news.com/real-time-messaging-nexmo-laravel)

+The dependencies for this application are:

+* A Nexmo account!
+You can [sign up here](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&utm_medium=github&utm_campaign=deskmo) and get a little free credit to play with
+* Either a local PHP setup, or Docker (and docker-compose) installed.

-If you'd just like to play with the application as-is, read on ...
+If you'd just like to play with the application as-is, you can [run the application locally on your machine](#run-locally) or [use the docker setup](#use-docker),

-## Set up a local Deskmo
+## Run Locally

 There are quite a lot of steps, we've tried to break things down to keep it manageable.